Adnanrobi/Dairyweb/README.md

 # Dairyweb

-It's an online e-commerce platform for dairy products which was developed using ReactJS, NodeJS and mySQL.
-Here, Two types of user are there, the sellers enlist their products for sell and the buyers can buy different dairy products according to their needs.
+It's an online e-commerce platform for dairy products that was developed using ReactJS, NodeJS and mySQL.
+Here, Two types of users are there, the sellers enlist their products for sale and the buyers can buy different dairy products according to their needs.